Assim Jamal

 Assim Jamal is an Indian actor who works in Malayalam films.
-He debuted in Kurukshetra which was directed by Major Ravi in which he appeared as a Pakistani official.
+He made his acting debut in the 2008 film Kurukshetra, which was directed by Major Ravi in which he appeared as a Pakistani official.
 He is known for his portrayal of villains.
 He did notable roles in Kurukshetra, Anwar, Casanovva, Honey Bee, Pakida, Lord Livingstone 7000 Kandi and Anarkali.
 His performance in Anwar earned him roles in Honey Bee and Pakida, which were largely appreciated.